 Database of tobacco control litigation

-For further information, the Campaign for Tobacco-Free Kids, an observer to the COP, maintains Tobacco Control Laws, a free, searchable database of legislation and litigation relating to tobacco control across the world.
+For further information, the Campaign for Tobacco-Free Kids maintains Tobacco Control Laws, a free, searchable database of legislation and litigation relating to tobacco control across the world.
 This covers not only legal challenges to measures implementing the WHO FCTC, but also other forms of litigation, such as those brought to hold the tobacco industry liable in line with WHO FCTC article 19 (e.g. health care cost recovery claims, claims by individuals against the tobacco industry, or enforcement actions by the state), and public interest litigation to compel states to adopt stronger laws.
 The database also includes unofficial English translations of case law in other languages.

 The database can be accessed here: http://www.tobaccocontrollaws.org/